The Squeaker (1937 film)

-The Squeaker is a 1937 British crime film directed by William K. Howard and starring Edmund Lowe, Sebastian Shaw and Ann Todd.
+The Squeaker (U.S. title: Murder on Diamond Row) is a 1937 British crime film directed by William K. Howard and starring Edmund Lowe, Sebastian Shaw and Ann Todd.
+It was written by Ted Berkman (as Edward O. Berkman) and Bryan Edgar (as Bryan Wallace) based on the 1927 novel The Squeaker and the 1928 play of the same title by Edgar Wallace.

 Lowe reprised his stage performance in the role of Inspector Barrabal.
-The film is based on the 1927 novel The Squeaker and the 1928 play of the same name by Edgar Wallace.
-Wallace's son Bryan Edgar Wallace worked on the film's screenplay.
 The term "squeaker" is underworld slang for an informer, analogous to the American term "squealer".
-The film was released in the United States as Murder on Diamond Row.

 Plot

 London's thieves are at the mercy of the Squeaker, a fence who is involved with every major jewellery robbery in the city.
 If the thieves refuse to split the loot with him, the Squeaker informs the police of their involvement.
 A disgraced former detective seizes the opportunity to clear his name if he can capture the Squeaker.